 228 American Pastoralism (1 course) Pastoralism has been defined as the desire, in the face of the growing complexity of the Industrial Age, to disengage from the dominant culture in order to seek a simpler, more harmonious way of life “closer” to nature.
 We will consider the promise as well as the problems posed by pastoral literature from the 1500s to the present.
 Writings of Thoreau, Willa Cather, Aldo Leopold, Edward Abbey, Faulkner, Mary Oliver, and other writers will be considered, as well as how nature is represented in the visual arts.
 LARS, WRITI, Spring semester, even years.

-231 Modern Poetry (1 course) A study of groups of poets who represent significant movements in twentieth-century poetry.
+231 Modern Poetry (1 course) A study of groups of poets who represent significant movements in 20th century poetry.
 The work of major modern British or American poets will be emphasized, but we also may examine the translated work of poets from other cultures.
 LARS, Fall semester.

-237 Young Adult Literature and Literacy (1 course) This course introduces prospective teachers and others to the history and range of literature typically regarded as written primarily for diverse readers age 10 to 15.
-We study beloved classics and very recently published texts, which may include a range from Anne of Green Gables and A Wrinkle in Time to Whale Catcher and Speak.
+237 Young Adult Literature and Literacy (1 course) This course introduces prospective teachers and others to the history and range of literature typically regarded as written primar- ily for diverse readers age 10 to 15.
+We study beloved classics and very recently published texts written by a culturally diverse group of writers.
+Texts may include a range from The Outsiders and A Wrinkle in Time to The Absolutely True Diary of a Part-Time Indian and Wintergirls.
 We study changes in expectations and practice in this body of literature and also examine additional examples in both print and electronic media.
-Students engage in lively conversation, produce several essays based on primary texts and research, and also discuss state education requirements and effective pedagogy.
+Students engage in lively conversation, produce several projects based on primary texts and research, and also discuss state education requirements and effective pedagogy.
 LARS, Spring semester, odd years.

 248 Film Theory (1 course) This course expands and develops the analytical focus first explored in ENG-142, Film Art and History, by having students read primary and secondary theoretical texts paired with film selections.
 The course aims to cover all major film theories and help students learn to analyze film through these theoretical lenses.
 The course will be reading and writing intensive and expects students to add theoretical complexity to close readings of film, exploring how films complement and complicate film theory.
 The course will cover the major historical and thematic groupings of film theory, including film realism and the film image, montage, semiotics, psychoanalysis, feminism, auteurism, queer theory, and reception theory.
 Prerequisite: ENG-142.
 Spring semester, odd years.